code-at-the-edge/curriculum-materials/content/courses/intro-workshop/computing-html/index.md

 For example, when someone sends message to their friend on WhatsApp using their mobile phone (which is really just a small computer/electronic device) they are using the **Internet** and the following happens:

-1. Your device connects to a computer *running* the WhatsApp message queue that is connected to the Internet.
+1. Your device connects to a computer *running* the WhatsApp message queue that is connected to the Internet
-1. If they are able to connect, your device sends the message along with information about who it is addressed to.
+1. If they are able to connect, your device sends the message along with information about who it is addressed to
 1. The WhatsApp computer then tries to connect to the message recipient
-1. If they can connect to the recipient's device, then the message is sent and removed from the WhatsApp computer.
+1. If they can connect to the recipient's device, then the message is sent and removed from the WhatsApp computer
 1. The WhatsApp computer then lets your device know that the message was sent (and in some cases, that it was successfully received ✔️✔️)

 ![WhatsApp logo](./images/whatsapp_logo.png)